-Just had a whim this morning at 3 am to write this; no idea why, just did.
-Anyways, I think it is one of my most refined and tragic pieces.
+Just had a whim this morning at 3 am to write this.
+No idea why, just did.
+Anyways, I think it is one of my most refined tragic pieces.
 I don't think the flow of writing has ever come to me so quickly since I started my KH fanfiction.
 Anyways, I hope you like!

 The AID of Fresh Flowers

 (I DO NOT OWN AIR, NOR DO I CLAIM TO!
 IF I DID, MISURU WOULDN'T HAVE DIED!
 NO COPYRIGHT INFRINGEMENT!)